garylirocks/quickrefs/azure-networking.markdown

 - The purpose usually is to allow a PaaS service to access/manage resources for the subnet, such as managing NSGs (`Microsoft.Network/virtualNetworks/subnets/prepareNetworkPolicies/action`)
 - You need `Microsoft.Network/virtualNetworks/subnets/join/action` permission to delegate a subnet (included in "Network Contributor" role)

+### NIC

+- Each VM can have multiple NICs
+- A NIC can have multiple IP configurations
+- Each IP configuration has a private IP, and optionally a public IP
+- Private IPs can be in different subnets, but must be in the **same vNet**

 ### CLI